velocitek/Velocitool/README.md

 GPS Action Replay / App Builder
 -------------------------------

 The app-builder subdirectory contains an ant script (build.xml) that can be used to build an app bundle from the gpsar.jar file.
+The product, build/GPS-Action-Replay.app, is linked to as a resource in the XCode project.
 To run this script, ant must be installed on your machine.

 From within the "app-builder" you can either run "ant", which will build the bundle app without the embedded JRE.
 Or you can run "ant bundleWithJre", which will build the app bundle with the JRE installed.